Spring, 2014 Newsletter

 Sally Gale (Please make out the check to Sally Gale) 5105 Chileno Valley Road Petaluma, Ca, 94952

-U-PICK: We continue to enjoy raising our many varieties of organic apples and pears.
+U-PICK: We continue to enjoy raising our many varieties of apples and pears.
 We will sell them Sundays only at the ranch between 10 AM and 4 PM as U-Pick.
 We will be opening Sunday, August 31, 2014 and continue thru Sunday, Oct 26, 2014.
 You can also purchase ground beef, as well as lamb and pork sausage.
 We will also offer wild honey from Chileno Valley.
 Due to the drought, we will not be planting tomatoes this year.
 Families seem to enjoy being on the ranch, climbing on the hay bales, petting the baby lambs, picnicking, and visiting with the animals, as well as picking apples and pears.
 Sorry, no dogs are permitted.
 There is a $6.00/cover fee per family unless the combined purchases are in excess of $50.00; in which case the fee is waived.

 BUTCHER: Vicky and Mark Ibleto; 707-795-1489 or 545-1054 1492 Lowell St. Cotati, 94931

-Thank you very much for supporting our rural way of life, organic and sustainable agriculture, open space, healthy food, compassionate animal care, enhanced wildlife habitat and healthy local relationships between those who produce and those who consume locally grown food.
+Thank you very much for supporting our rural way of life, sustainable agriculture, open space, healthy food, compassionate animal care, enhanced wildlife habitat and healthy local relationships between those who produce and those who consume locally grown food.
 It really is a partnership.
 We look forward to our continued friendship and will attempt to offer you the best service we can provide.

 As we start our 14th year of selling direct to families, we are grateful for the support and loyalty of our customers.